Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Hypervolemia

-Hypervolemia- conditions characterized by an increase in total blood volume and usually a change in Ht.
-Distinguish between normocythemic, oligocythemic and polycythemic hypervolemia.
+Hypervolemia– conditions characterized by an increase in total blood volume and usually a change in Ht.
+There are normocythemic, oligocythemic and polycythemic hypervolemia.

-Normocythemic hypervolemia(simple) - a condition manifested by an equivalent increase in the volume of formed elements and the liquid part of the BCC.
+Normocythemic hypervolemia(simple) – a state manifested by an equivalent increase in the volume of formed elements and the liquid part of the bcc.
 Ht remains within normal limits.

-The main reasons for the downtime hypervolemia: transfusion of a large volume of blood, acute hypoxic conditions, accompanied by the release of blood from its depot, as well as significant physical activity, leading to hypoxia.
+Main reasons for downtime hypervolemia: transfusion of a large volume of blood, acute hypoxic conditions, accompanied by the release of blood from its depot, as well as significant physical activity leading to hypoxia.

-Oligocythemic hypervolemia(hydremia, hemodilution) - a condition characterized by an increase in the total volume of blood due to an increase in its liquid part.
-At the same time, the Ht indicator is below the norm.
+Oligocythaemic hypervolemia(hydremia, hemodilution) is a condition characterized by an increase in the total volume of blood due to an increase in its liquid part.
+The Ht indicator is below normal.

 The main causes of oligocythemic hypervolemia.

-• Excessive intake of fluid into the body during pathological thirst (for example, in patients with diabetes) and the introduction of a large amount of plasma substitutes or blood plasma into the vascular bed.
+• Excessive intake of fluid into the body due to pathological thirst (for example, in patients with diabetes) and the introduction of a large amount of plasma substitutes or blood plasma into the vascular bed.

-• Decreased excretion of fluid from the body as a result of insufficient renal excretory function (for example, in renal failure), hyperproduction of ADH, hyperosmolality of blood plasma.
+• Decreased excretion of fluid from the body as a result of insufficiency of excretory function of the kidneys (for example, in renal failure), overproduction of ADH, hyperosmolality of blood plasma.

-Polycythemic hypervolemia- a condition manifested by an increase in the total volume of blood due to a predominant increase in the number of its uniform elements.
-In this regard, Ht exceeds the upper limit of the norm.
+Polycythemic hypervolemia– a condition manifested by an increase in the total volume of blood due to a predominant increase in the number of its formed elements.
+In this regard, Ht exceeds the upper limit of normal.

 The main causes of polycythemic hypervolemia.

-• Polycythemia (erythrocytosis) is a group of pathological conditions characterized by an increase in the number of red blood cells (regardless of the number of leukocytes, platelets).
+• Polycythemia (erythrocytosis) is a group of pathological conditions characterized by an increase in the number of erythrocytes (regardless of the number of leukocytes and platelets).

-• Polycythemia vera (polycythemia vera, Vakez's disease) is a chronic leukemia with lesions at the level of the myelopoiesis progenitor cell with the characteristic of a tumor unlimited proliferation of this cell, which retains the ability to differentiate along four germs, mainly in red.
+• Polycythemia vera (polycythemia vera, Vaquez's disease) is a chronic leukemia with damage at the level of the myelopoiesis precursor cell with the unlimited proliferation of this cell characteristic of the tumor, which retains the ability to differentiate along four lineages, mainly red.
 Erythremia is accompanied by significant erythrocytosis and, as a consequence, increased Ht.

 • Chronic hypoxia of any type (hemic, respiratory, circulatory, tissue, etc.).